Woman and child mopping floor

 Treat rust right away

 Due to its synthetic makeup, vinyl plank flooring can occasionally fall prey to rust, as strange as that sounds.
-Worry not — simply wipe it away with a microfiber cloth dipped in a thin paste of baking soda and water.
+Don't worry!
+Simply wipe it away with a microfiber cloth dipped in a thin paste of baking soda and water.

 Protect it from furniture